Understanding ADHD: Essential Treatment Guidelines for Families and Clinicians

 One of the key messages is the importance of involving patients, families, and carers in decisions about treatment.
 NICE encourages clinicians to respect individual preferences and to ensure that care plans are collaborative rather than prescriptive.
 Medication remains the first-line treatment, but behavioural therapy is strongly recommended as an adjunct.
 This means that while doctors may prescribe, mental health professionals, teachers, and families all have an essential role in supporting outcomes.

 These guidelines also highlight the need for services that support individuals across their lifespan, not just during childhood.
-ADHD, after all, rarely disappears at adulthood; it evolves.
+ADHD, after all, rarely disappears in adulthood; it evolves.

 The guidelines are especially practical.
 They include questionnaires for assessment, templates for requesting school or workplace accommodations, and resources for follow-up care.
 The message is clear: ADHD care must be tailored to the individual and adapted over time.